BlenderMCP Server

 README.md

-Enables Claude AI to directly control Blender for automated 3D modeling
+Connects Claude AI to Blender for prompt-assisted 3D modeling and manipulation.

 BlenderMCP - Blender Model Context Protocol Integration